pioneerworks/infra-hiring-tf-exercise/README.md

 ---

 # Description
 This is the terraform repository for our ECS infrastucture.
-The clsuter itself, and all resources required to run it are defined in this repository.
+The cluster itself, and all resources required to run it are defined in this repository.

 All new services, and their respective resources will also be added here.